Failure to Diagnose or Misdiagnosis

 Johnson City Injury Attorneys Handling Medical Malpractice Claims

 Patients rely on doctors and other medical providers to listen carefully to their symptoms and complaints, run any necessary tests, and correctly interpret the results of those tests.
 When this does not happen, a patient can lose crucial treatment time or even be treated for the wrong illness.
 Serious injuries and wrongful death can result.
-The attorneys of the Meade Injury Law Group in Johnson City are prepared to pursue maximum compensation for all forms of medical malpractice, including misdiagnosis and failure to diagnose, for victims throughout East Tennessee.
+The attorneys of the Meade Law Group in Johnson City are prepared to pursue maximum compensation for all forms of medical malpractice, including misdiagnosis and failure to diagnose, for victims throughout East Tennessee.

 Diagnosis Errors and Tennessee Malpractice Law